What Does "LPC" Stand For In Counseling And Mental Health Services?

 An LPC's education differs from psychology and psychiatry in its approach; psychiatry includes a thorough study of medications and their possible benefits and side effects.
 Psychology focuses a great deal on cognitive functions, the way the mind works, and more evidence-based instruction.
 Counseling degrees focus on teaching students how to counsel rather than a more medicine-based approach.

-They greatly emphasize instructing students how to guide their patients through different types of talk therapy, create healthier habits, more effective ways of thinking, and more desirable behaviors.
+They greatly emphasize instructing students how to guide their patients through different types of talk therapy, and create healthier habits, more effective ways of thinking, and more desirable behaviors.
 In other words, an LPC is strictly a counselor, while psychologists and psychiatrists can fall under the purviews of researchers and clinicians, respectively.

 An LPC does not possess the ability to prescribe medication or deliver therapies that do not fall under the larger umbrella of talk therapy.
 For this reason, LPCs often work in clinics and rehabilitation centers; this allows them to treat numerous patients from many different backgrounds and with different needs, in conjunction with other, more intensive therapists, such as psychiatrists and psychologists.
 Although LPCs can certainly have a practice of their own, they often partner with individuals holding an eight-year degree to provide a greater scope of care to their patients.